Views

 How to Use It

 The best instructional moment for this worksheet is during the "Explain" phase of a science lesson.
 After students have explored different textures or sounds in the classroom, use this sheet to formalize their learning.
-As a formative assessment, observe if students correctly pair the trash bin with smell or the saxophone with hearing; errors reveal a need for more concrete vocabulary instruction.
-Expect most first graders to complete the identification and labeling tasks within 15 minutes.
+As a formative assessment, observe if students correctly pair the trash bin with smell or the trumpet with hearing; errors reveal a need for more concrete vocabulary instruction.
+Expect most first graders to complete the identification and labeling tasks within 10 to 15 minutes.

 Who It's For